Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 Epoch
 =====

 A time period consisting of multiple :ref:`slots<glossary-slot>`.
 An epoch is one hour on testnet and mainnet.
-At the start of each epoch, we compute a
-:ref:`leadership election nonce<glossary-leader-election>` based on the block nonces of the previous epoch.
+At the start of each epoch, a :ref:`leadership election nonce<glossary-leader-election>` is computed based on the block nonces of the previous epoch.
 The leadership election nonce is valid for the duration of the epoch.

 .. _glossary-finalization: